lsst-sitcom/sitcomtn-004/index.rst

 Since these are only used in engineering modes, and not controlled by the AOS, they are less likely to cause confusions.
 To reduce the amount of work for the developers we choose not to change these.

+Note that for the hexapods, rz, the rotation about the optical axis, does not affect the optical system and is not used by the AOS system.
+It is only used for engineering/diagnostic purposes.

 ###########
 Future work
 ###########

 Things we need to do before the next round of testing:

-- finish up FEA analysis on M1M3 gravity LUT, and make sure we account for the weights of all the interface plates and cups correctly; also revise Document-34898 :cite:`Document-34898` accordingly;
+- finish FEA analysis on M1M3 gravity LUT, and make sure we account for the weights of all the interface plates and cups correctly; also revise Document-34898 :cite:`Document-34898` accordingly;
+- measure the M1M3 actuator load cell zero offsets before they are attached to the glass mirror on the summit;
-- perform FEA analysis on M2 gravity LUT;
+- perform FEA analysis on M2 gravity LUT to verify Harris values;
-- determine M2 actuator weight component and compare against Harris results;
+- determine M2 actuator internal weight component and compare against Harris results;
+- measure the M2 actuator load cell zero offsets when the mirror is removed;
 - perform analysis to determine if M2 static forces from Harris make sense;
 - change M2 gravity functional form to 5th order polynomial;
-- add Harris M2 LUT dependence on thermal gradients, together with a switch;
+- add Harris M2 LUT dependence on thermal gradients;
+- change the M2 thermal LUT reference temperature from 21C to 11.5C;
+- Provide software switches to disable separate LUT components;
-- all thermal components in the form of 5th order polynomial;
+- change all thermal components in the form of 5th order polynomial;
 - check and ensure that we use the following everywhere in the XML

   - elevation angle instead of zenith angle (also revise SITCOMTN-003 :cite:`SITCOMTN-003` accordingly);